// overview

 Intent detection

-The router detects action keywords (approve, refuse, assign, update) and routes to the action agent instead of the query agent.
+The router detects action keywords (approve, refuse, assign, update) and routes to the action agent.

 Confirmation UI

-A card appears in the terminal showing the action and its parameters.
-The user must click CONFIRM before anything is written.
+A card appears showing the action and parameters.
+User must click CONFIRM before execution.

 Activity log